wp-plugins/59sec-lite-contact-form-7-push-notifications-on-ios-and-android/readme.txt

 Tested up to: 3.9.1.
 Stable tag: 1

-Increase sales conversions by decreasing the response time under 59 seconds.
-59sec delivers Contact Form 7 leads via push notifications on your mobile.
-A MUST-HAVE tool for more and happier clients!
+Helps you answer leads under 59 sec, by delivering Contact Form 7 entries via push notifications on your mobile.
+A MUST-HAVE tool!

 == Description ==